 Please contact our volunteer coordinator, Mary Wesley, with any questions: email@example.com

 Learn more about volunteering.
-Please contact our volunteer coordinator, Mary Wesley, with any questions: firstname.lastname@example.org
+Please contact our volunteer coordinator, Mary Wesley, to join the waitlist or if you have any questions: firstname.lastname@example.org

 Ooh La La is organized by a devoted group of volunteers spread across borders.
-Adam Broome, Jaige Trudel, & Mary Wesley comprise the core committee, working throughout the year to prepare for the big weekend!
-Our faithful ‘Super Volunteers’ this year include Marjolène Forest, who is helping with translations, registrations and more, as well as Eugene Lawrence who is ready to jump in at that critical time when everything must happen at once.
+Adam Broome, Jaige Trudel, Marjolène Forest & Mary Wesley comprise the core committee, working throughout the year to prepare for the big weekend!
+Our faithful ‘Super Volunteers’ this year include Eugene Lawrence who is ready to jump in at that critical time when everything must happen at once.